evanj/googlesignin/README.md

 # Google Sign-In

 This library provides Go HTTP middleware to require Google Sign-In in a web application, and/or to use the Google Cloud Identity Aware Proxy.

-Google currently recommends web applications use [their JavaScript library to implement "sign in with Google."](https://developers.google.com/identity/sign-in/web/) I was curious about this compares to the older OAuth redirect approach.
-This library tries to be as easy to use as possible, and implements secure defaults.
-It verifies ID tokens on the server side using Google's public keys and Square's JOSE library.
+This library tries to be as easy to use as possible, and to use secure defaults.
+It verifies ID tokens on the server side using Google's public keys and [Square's go-jose library](https://github.com/square/go-jose).
 It requires users to be logged in for all endpoints, except endpoints that are explicitly made public.
 This is particularly useful for "internal" applications that should be available to users in your domain, but not the public.
 Just use the `RequiresSignIn` wrapper for all your endpoints, set the `HostedDomain` argument, and you are done!
+This version cannot be used to request OAuth2 access tokens, at least as of 2021-08-13.
+Use the `googlesignin/oauth2` version of this API for that.

+I've also added some preliminary support for the [GCP Identity-Aware Proxy](https://cloud.google.com/iap/docs/concepts-overview), and authenticating requests using Google Cloud Service accounts as both a client and server.

+Google previously recommended web applications use [the "Sign In With Google" JavaScript library, also known as "Google Sign-In Javascript Platform Library"](https://developers.google.com/identity/sign-in/web/).
+I initially wrote this because I was curious how it compares to the older OAuth redirect approach.
+In [August 2021, Google announced that this library will stop working after March 2023](https://developers.googleblog.com/2021/08/gsi-jsweb-deprecation.html).
+This library was updated at that time to the newer [Google Identity Services](https://developers.google.com/identity/gsi/web).

 ## Example